Louise-Élisabeth of France: Early life

-Marie Louise Élisabeth and her younger twin sister Henriette were born at the Palace of Versailles on 14 August 1727 to King Louis XV of France and his wife, Queen Maria Leszczyńska.
+Marie Louise Élisabeth and her younger twin sister Henriette were born at the Palace of Versailles on 14 August 1727 to King Louis XV and his wife, Queen Maria Leszczyńska.
 Along with her twin, she was baptised at Versailles on 27 April 1737.
 As a legitimate daughter of the King, she was a fille de France, but was known at court as Madame Royale, Madame Première, Madame Élisabeth, and also as Babette within her family circle.

 She was put under the care of Marie Isabelle de Rohan, Duchess of Tallard. Élisabeth was raised at Versailles with Henriette, their younger sisters Marie Louise, Marie Adélaïde; and their brother, Louis, Dauphin of France.
 Her younger sisters, Victoire, Sophie, Marie Thérèse and Louise Marie, were sent to be raised in Fontevraud Abbey in June 1738.

 Élisabeth was regarded as not being as pretty as her twin: her nose was considered too short and too broad; her face too plump; with her forehead, high; and complexion dark and sometimes blotchy.
 She was sometimes described as dull and indolent, but usually vivacious and decided: it was said of her that she "knew how to exact obedience and to get her own way", and she was generally considered charming, "pleasing, piquant, and intelligent personality".

 In February 1739, when she was eleven years old, her engagement to the Infante Philip of Spain was announced.
 Philip was the third son of Louis XV's uncle, Philip V of Spain, and Elisabeth Farnese of Parma.